Subtly sweet, generously spiced and aromatic, this Gingerbread Muffins Recipe is an easy way to get in a festive mood!

 - Preheat oven to 350F; line a muffin tray with paper liners.

-- Meanwhile, whisk together the flour, baking soda, salt, ginger, cinnamon, allspice, cloves, and black pepper.
+- Meanwhile, whisk together the flour, baking soda, salt, ginger, cinnamon, allspice, and cloves.

 - Add the wet ingredients to the dry all at once and use a wooden spoon to combine, being careful not to over-mix.

-- Fill each muffin well about ⅔ full of batter and bake until a toothpick inserted into the center of a muffin comes out clean or with just a couple crumbs, about 16 to 18 minutes.
+- Fill each muffin well about ⅔ full of batter and bake until a toothpick inserted inside comes out clean or with just a couple crumbs, about 16 to 18 minutes.
 Cool completely.

 - Once the muffins have cooled, make the glaze.
 Whisk together the powdered sugar, vanilla, and enough water so it reaches your desired consistency.